-Once your child has chosen the unis and courses that interest them most, it's time to start their application.
+Once your child has chosen the unis and courses that interest them most. it's time to start their application.

-First, they'll need to register - it only takes about five minutes to enter their basic details and set up security information.
+First, they'll need to register in the UCAS Hub - it only takes about five minutes to enter their basic details and set up security information.
 If your child is applying through a school, they'll be given a 'buzzword' so their application can be linked to their school.

 If they're applying independently, there will be a few additional questions they'll need to answer.

-Once they've registered, there are seven sections to complete - before they get started, get them to watch our short video guide at ucas.com/fillinginyourapplication.
+Before they start their application, get them to read our advice www.ucas. com/fillinginyourapplication.